0330 822 0505

 The Shared Ownership Scheme

-This scheme allows applicants with a smaller budget to purchase a percentage of their home (between 10-75%) in order to get a more expensive property than the mortgage they’re able to obtain.
+This scheme allows applicants with a smaller budget to purchase a percentage of their home (between 10-75%) to obtain a more expensive property than the mortgage they’re able to obtain.

 Ownership of the property can be increased in increments as little as 1% at a time until you own the whole property if you wish.
 Remember to factor in that you’ll pay rent to the housing association that owns the remaining share of your home.
 More information about the Shared Ownership scheme can be found in our standalone guide.